 Accommodate users with different skill levels

-Adding features like tutorials and explanations is extremely helpful for novice users (just make sure that experienced users are able to skip this part).
+Helping out new users is made much easier with the inclusion of features like tutorials and explanations (just make sure that experienced users are able to skip this part).

 2. Make it comfortable for a user to interact with a product

 Eliminate all elements that are not helping your users